Daruka Mahadevan, MD, PhD

 About Daruka Mahadevan, MD, PhD

 Daruka Mahadevan, MD, PhD, is a professor of medicine at The University of Texas Health Science Center at San Antonio.
-He is the director of research and Co-Chair of the UT Health San Antonio Multispecialty and Research Hospital.
-He also is an internationally recognized physician-scientist in hematology and medical oncology.
+He serves as co-chair and director of research at the UT Health San Antonio Multispecialty and Research Hospital.
+He is an internationally recognized physician-scientist in hematology and medical oncology.

-He received his Bachelor of Science degree in physiology and biochemistry from the University of Reading, England.
-He went on to the University of London to earn his doctorate in protein crystallography.
-He received his Bachelor of Medicine, and Bachelor of Surgery (MD equivalent) from King’s College Hospital Medical School at the University of London.
-He completed his residency in internal medicine at the University of Connecticut Health Center, and his hematology-oncology fellowship at the University of Arizona Health Sciences Center.
-Dr. Mahadevan is board-certified by the American Board of Internal Medicine and the American Board of Medical Oncology.
+Mahadevan earned a Bachelor of Science in physiology and biochemistry from the University of Reading in England and a doctorate in protein crystallography from the University of London.
+He received his Bachelor of Medicine and Bachelor of Surgery (MD equivalent) from King’s College Hospital Medical School at the University of London.
+He completed his residency in internal medicine at the University of Connecticut Health Center and a hematology-oncology fellowship at the University of Arizona Health Sciences Center.
+He is board-certified by the American Board of Internal Medicine and the American Board of Medical Oncology.

-Mahadevan’s major area of interest is early-phase treatments for patients with pancreatic cancer, gastrointestinal stromal tumors, myelodysplastic syndromes and non-Hodgkin’s lymphoma, including chronic lymphocytic leukemia.
-He has led or co-led early-phase clinical trials investigating cancer agents first being tested in humans with funding from several National Institutes of Health grants and foundations supporting cancer research.
-In addition, he has successfully directed a drug discovery laboratory program based on his expertise in protein crystallography.
-This has led to his being awarded six U.S. patents for new drugs he developed that target novel driver oncogenes (new cancer mutations that initiate or continue cancer).
+His major areas of interest include early-phase treatments for pancreatic cancer, gastrointestinal stromal tumors, myelodysplastic syndromes and non-Hodgkin lymphoma, including chronic lymphocytic leukemia.
+He has led or co-led early-phase clinical trials investigating new cancer agents, with funding from several National Institutes of Health grants and cancer research foundations.
+He also directed a drug discovery laboratory program based on his expertise in protein crystallography, leading to six U.S. patents for drugs targeting novel driver oncogenes—new cancer mutations that initiate or sustain cancer growth.

-He continues to expand the bandwidth of the early-phase therapeutics portfolio and Investigator Initiated Studies.
+Mahadevan continues to expand the early-phase therapeutics portfolio and investigator-initiated studies at UT Health San Antonio.

 Gender